 What forces are steering people into their parents’ basements?
 We wanted to find out, so we turned to our data.
-We analyzed a dataset of more than 60,000 loan applicant responses to questions about their living situations to understand how factors like gender, age, location, and education influence living situation.¹
+We analyzed a dataset of more than 60,000 student loan applicants responses to understand how factors like gender, age, location, and education influence post-grad living situation.¹

-In our sample, 15% of the adults live with their parents.
-But that figure is higher in parts of the country with a high cost of living, underscoring the fact that income is a key determinant of living situation.
-Accordingly, people who have greater earning potential – as a result of earning a graduate degree or specializing in science, technology, engineering, or math (the STEM fields) are the most likely to live independently.
+15% of the adults in our sample live with their parents, but that figure is higher in parts of the country with a high cost of living, underscoring the fact that income and pay scale is a key determinant of one’s living situation.
+Accordingly, people who have greater lifetime earning potential – as a result of earning a graduate degree or specializing in a STEM field (science, technology, engineering, or math) are the most likely to live independently.

-We next considered age.
-Is it fair to characterize people who live at home mostly as recent college grads?
+We next considered age to assess whether or not it’s fair to characterize people who live at home mostly as recent college grads?
 We broke our sample into eight age groups and charted the percentage of each group that lives with their parents below.

 Indeed, younger adults are far more likely than older ones to live with their parents.
 In our sample, the average age of a person living at home was 27.
 The average renter and owner were 31 and 37, respectively.

-At the tail end of this graph, we see a small number of older adults reporting to live with their parents.
+At the tail end of this graph, we see a small number of older adults reported as living with their parents.
 This could represent a group that lives with elderly parents to provide care.

-Likelihood of living at home varies by location.
+The likelihood of living at home varies significantly by location.
 More adults live with their parents in places like Hawaii and the New York metropolitan area, where the cost of living and thus the bar one must clear to live independently is high.
-(That said, having roommates helps as we have blogged about in the past.)
+(That being said, as we’ve written in the past, having roommates helps.)

 Conversely, states in the middle of the country are associated with both a lower cost of living and a larger proportion of independent adults.
 Indeed, our map resembles one showing cost of living across the U.S.

-If cost of living influences living arrangement, people are likely living at home out of financial necessity.
-We would then expect income to be low among people who live with their parents.
-Is it?
+If cost of living influences living arrangement, many people are likely living at home out of financial necessity.
+We would then expect low incomes among people who live with their parents.
+Is that the case?

 For each of four income brackets, we calculated the percent of adults living at home, considering only the respondents who specified an income.
 Users who left this field blank were not included.

-Our data suggest that people who live at home do so because they can’t afford to live independently.
-This group makes an average annual income of around $6000.
-That’s not enough to pay the rent, no matter which state you live in.
+Our data suggests that people with higher incomes tend to have a higher chance of living independently than those who make less.
+The group that lives at home makes an average annual income of around $6000; that’s not enough to pay the rent, no matter which state you live in.

-A person’s income is strongly influenced by their education.
-Are those who live at home less educated than their independent counterparts?
-We grouped our data based on highest degree attained, then calculated the percent of each group who live with their parents.
+A person’s income is strongly influenced by their college education.
+We examined whether those who live at home are less educated than their independent counterparts, grouping our data based on highest degree attained and calculating the percent of each group who live with their parents.

-In general, having more education means it’s less likely you’ll live at home: just 3% of PhDs live with their parents, versus a quarter of those with only a high school diploma.
+In general, achieving a higher level of education means it’s less likely you’ll live at home: Just 3% of PhDs live with their parents, versus a quarter of those with only a high school diploma.

-Surprisingly, a two-year associate’s degree grants more independence than a bachelor’s: 18% of associate’s degree-holders live with their parents, compared to 20% of bachelor’s-holders.
+Surprisingly, a two-year associate’s degree grants more independence than a bachelor’s degree: 18% of associate’s degree-holders live with their parents, compared to 20% of bachelors holders.
 This could be owing to the greater student loan burden faced by the latter group.

-Even within one of these categories, not all degrees are created equal.
-A bachelor’s degree in a STEM discipline may offer access to more lucrative jobs than one in the humanities.
-Does it also affect living situation?
+Even within one of those categories, not all degrees are created equal.
+A bachelor’s degree in a STEM discipline may offer access to more lucrative jobs than one in the humanities, but does it also affect living situation?

 We grouped our sample based on self-reported major and chart the percent of each group that lives at home below.